 📍You can get a downloadable system image from Google.
 (File size is around 1GB)

 Burn it to USB using a tool like Rufus (a handy tool to create a bootable USB).

 Please note that the article title might say you’ll get an ISO but it’ll be a .BIN (where files are stored in binary format) where files are usually compressed in an ISO.

 Once you have this file, download a tool such as Rufus and burn it straightforwardly.
 Optionally If you’re using the Chromebook utility chrome extension, click the setting icon and select a local file option, choose the file that you’ve and start the process.

-That’s it now boot it from the USB with these common keys F1, F2, F8 – F12, ESC, Delete.
-Optionally when you’re exhausted getting into boot menu, try booting into BIOS and set USB to boot first.
+That’s it now boot it from the USB with these common keys F1, F2, F8 – F12, ESC, and Delete.
+Optionally when you’re exhausted getting into the boot menu, try booting into BIOS and set USB to boot first.

 Now boot from USB you’ll see a Chrome OS logo and after a few seconds the Welcome screen where you can configure the OS as per your choice.

-Linux never been able to replace Windows, and even when Microsoft being too cold stoned for 3rd party browsers.
+Linux has never been able to replace Windows, even when Microsoft is too cold-stoned for 3rd party browsers.

 With the direct installation after booting with USB, I’m stock at the Chrome Logo, it will take a lot of time and it will go blank ( the screen goes dark ) I don’t know what to do, can you please help out?
 Thanks